 Anyway, this ends my example of making improvements for sub-team members on the factory floor.

 I do have a personal anecdote that has no bearing on this topic but I like to tell this story because it illustrates how provincial we all are in terms of our own experience.
 For example in the US, people in the needle trades look to France as the arbiters of quality.
-In Ecuador their perception is that the finest pattern makers come from Columbia so the first thing I had going against me (other than being female) was that I was from the US.
-However once they met me, they refused to believe I was from the US and tried to trick me into admitting that I was really from Columbia (that I speak Spanish with a Columbian accent wasn’t helping matters).
+In Ecuador their perception is that the finest pattern makers come from Colombia so the first thing I had going against me (other than being female) was that I was from the US.
+However once they met me, they refused to believe I was from the US and tried to trick me into admitting that I was really from Colombia (that I speak Spanish with a Colombian accent wasn’t helping matters).
 The idea that I’d come from the US was laughable to them.
 I don’t know that I ever convinced them of my nationality although they were very impressed that I could speak English (I actually had to prove it!).

 Please visit the other participants in today’s project.
 They are: